SrijanBadhya/Debsoc/Running the PES Debsoc.md

 And it's extremely difficult to distinguish the two in most narrative motions, because people have such strong biases.
 For example, "This house regrets the narrative that going to a prestigious university is the key to success", people will definitely argue about whether it is possible to succeed without a university etc. And it's hard to differentiate that from believing in it.
 Because, in the heads of juniors, people who go to prestigious universities believe in the narrative, and people who don't, don't believe in the narrative, so there's no difference.

-So one beautiful motion I came across recently, is This house regrets the dominant portrayal of long-distance relationships as doomed to fail.
+So one beautiful motion I came across recently, is:
+This house regrets the dominant portrayal of long-distance relationships as doomed to fail.

 Here it's quite easy to explain that the narrative could be either right or wrong, but that doesn't matter.
 It's also quite evident that people who believe the narrative, are going to give up on what could have been a successful relationship.
 Narratives affecting hope affecting actions is something that can clearly be mechanized from this motion.